benjaminthor/Apartment_lottery/README.md

 Use the following link to show the visualizations: https://appartmentlottery-fqbu6f7xugh9hje2xrnexd.streamlit.app

-To get more data, pull the Python file appartement_lottery_scrapign.ipynb and run the Scraper.
+To get updated data, pull the Python file appartement_lottery_scrapign.ipynb and run the Scraper.

 ## Data Description:
 The dataset contains information about government lotteries for apartments, with each row representing a single lottery entry.
 Below is a description of the columns in the dataset: